3lbits/CIM4NoUtility/README.md

 - HV = High Voltage (in this model: transmission grid)
 - MV = Medium Voltage (in this model: regional and local distribution grid)
-- LV = Low Voltage (in this model: low voltage local distribution grid)
+- LV = Low Voltage (in this model: low voltage local distribution grid) PATL = Permanent Admissible Transmission Loading
+TATL = Temporarily Admissible Transmission Loading

 ## Versions
 DIGIN10-24-v1.0 - Power flow and simulation utilization using CGMES v2.4 (CIM16).

-DIGIN10-30-v2.0 - Conversion of DIGIN10-24-v1.0 to CGMES v3.0 (CIM17).
+DIGIN10-30-v2.0 - A 40 bus power flow case for MV and LV according to CGMES v3.0 (CIM17).
+A release to show the transformation from CGMES v2.4 to CGMES v3.0.

 ## Specifications

-CGMES v3.0 using CIM17 for MV and LV grid.
+ A 40 bus power flow case for MV and LV according to CGMES v3.0 (CIM17).
+Including two Model Authority Set (MAS), bilateral boundaries and reference data.
+The solution is done on the merged (MV1+LV1).

 ## Content
 The DIGIN10 model contains the following
 - Profiles according to CGMES v3.0 using CIM17: DL, GL, SV, TP, SSH, EQ, OP
-  - All files are CIM.XML files
+  - All instance files are according to CIMXML format (IEC 61970-552) which is based on RDF XML.
 - Customer profiles for both MV and LV according to CDPSM
 - Object regestry profiles for LV
 - Boundary profiles for interopability with NORDIC44 and between each MAS